alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 }
 ```

-To make this into a standalone tool, I added a stack of tests, and a basic command-line interface using the [clap crate].
+To make this into a standalone tool, I added some tests, documentation, and a basic command-line interface using the [clap crate].
-This allows me to choose which directory will be searched for empty directories -- either the working directory, or another directory of my choice:
+The CLI interface allows me to choose which directory will be searched for empty directories -- either the working directory, or another directory of my choice:

 ```console
 $ emptydir